Preparing and Signing Transactions Using External Party¶

 Assemble the data into the full command using the OpenAPI/JSON or gRPC schemas.

-In the examples below, the SDK example uses the AdminWorkflow inside the a validator to create a simple ping command.
-The ping command is sent to a recepient party who can then exercise the pong choice on the created contract (thereby archiving it).
+In the examples below, the SDK example uses the Token Standards inside the a validator to create a simple transfer command.
+The transfer command is sent to a recipient party who can then exercise accept or reject on the created contract (thereby archiving it).
 In the cURL example, we show the steps above gaining information from a validator and context information from the Canton Coin scan API.

 The Wallet SDK allow us to build such a command easily: